 In spite of the instability and reduced accessibility to education and training in my home country Afghanistan, I found an opportunity at SOAS to achieve my future plan, which is to qualify for a better political and diplomatic position at a local or multinational institution.

 I had always dreamed of studying in dynamic academic circumstances.
-After completing my postgraduate taught programme, I would like to do a research PhD course at SOAS and as a long term goal, I would like to use regional and international expertise in government, international civil service, a policy think tank, or risk analysis organizations either in Afghanistan or here in the UK.
+After completing my postgraduate taught programme, I would like to do a research PhD course at SOAS and as a long term goal, I would like to use regional and international expertise in government, international civil service, a policy think tank, or risk analysis organisations either in Afghanistan or here in the UK.

 Studying at SOAS has absolutely been the best decision I have made.